Risks and opportunities in cobalt supply chains

 The cobalt market is historically volatile, and even with the growth in demand from EVs there is no reason to think that current high market prices are necessarily here to stay.
 Total global cobalt demand in 2016 was around 96,000tpa and is forecasted to double by 2025.
 However, Glencore’s Katanga mine could single-handedly produce 30,000tpa of cobalt when it comes back into production in 2018.
 Below the radar of international media are investments by primarily Chinese and Indian businesses in new copper and cobalt production in the DRC (cobalt primarily being a by-product of copper mining).
 Such production developments will impact price.

 The price volatility means that there is a dynamic market for cobalt.
-ASM producers in particular, but also smaller scale mining operators, may come or go depending upon the prevailing market price.
+ASM producers in particular, but also smaller-scale mining operators, may come or go depending on the prevailing market price.

 Some processors and exporters may predominately source ores from industrial mines, but ‘top up’ with ores from other sources if needed.
 Some cobalt producers are reporting a shift towards rental of mine site access and equipment as a means of formalising and securing production and reducing reliance on ASM production (not least in response to child labour concerns).
 Do such practices reduce overall supply chain risk?
 Maybe.
 Maybe not.